 By Brian Blackwell

 Message Staff Writer

 BATON ROUGE (LBM)- Speakers ranging from state leaders to national personalities to a former Navy SEAL rallied Louisiana Baptists to join the fight to share the Gospel during ECON 2020, held at the First Baptist Church, Lafayette, January 27-28.

 HUNT: JUST ONE

 Johnny Hunt shared a

 simple solution he believes

 can reverse a continuous decline in baptisms throughout the Southern Baptist Convention.

+If just 10 percent

 of the convention's

-If just 10 percent

 average Sunday morning worship attendance of 5.2 million people would Johnny Hunt reach just one person, the SBC would double their baptisms and baptize more individuals than

-tist Church in Baton Rouge.
-'I believe we can turn this around," said Hunt, senior vice president of evangelism and leadership

-for the North Ameri-

-See ECON, page 6

-THOUSANDS MARCH FOR LIFE
+Who's Your One Tour stop, Sunday, Jan.
+26, at Istrouma Baptist Church in Baton Rouge.
+'I believe we can turn this around," said Hunt, senior vice president of evangelism and leadership for the North Ameri- See ECON, page 6 THOUSANDS MARCH FOR LIFE